mpv-player/mpv/DOCS/encoding.rst

 * Using x264 presets/tunings/profiles (by using profile=, tune=, preset= in the -ovcopts)
 * Deinterlacing/Inverse Telecine with any of mpv's filters for that
-* Audio file converting: mpv -o outfile.mp3 infile.flac -novideo -oac libmp3lame -oacopts ab=320k
+* Audio file converting: mpv -o outfile.mp3 infile.flac -no-video -oac libmp3lame -oacopts ab=320k
 * inverse telecine filters (confirmed working: detc, pullup, filmdint)